 The point I'd like to stress is, I don't refer to my book as a "self-help" book, though it falls into that category.
 I see it more as "self-development," because I focus on unlocking and developing traits a person already has.
 What makes my book different is the degree of realism.
 Many of the scenarios in the book are personal experiences, and I think if the reader sees another person who's gone through what they're going through, the words have a bigger impact.

 Often with this type of book, many people tend to look for scientific methods for resolving problems.
-There's nothing wrong with science, but in many cases, plain-old common sense and practicality may get the job done just as, if not more effectively.
+There's nothing wrong with science, but in many cases, plain-old common sense and practicality get the job done just as, if not more effectively.
 Ideally, every reader will begin reading and not be able to put the book down.
 I want them to get to the bottom of a page and wonder, "What in the world is Kevin going to say next?"

 The thing to remember is improvement can be painful, because of what you find may be necessary to achieve it.
 What may be necessary is making a decision, or taking an action you may not like, or even want to do, but unless you do it, the situation isn't going to change!

 Absolutely!
 There are takeaways for anyone who reads it.
 However, the key is being ready to receive the information as it's written.
 The actions and behaviors discussed have been displayed by many people (including myself) on multiple occasions.
 I suspect most people have seen or experienced them at some point.

 I've stated that every reader will either use the information in the book themselves, or they'll know someone who needs it, and I stand by that statement.
 They won't agree with every idea or opinion, but that isn't, nor has ever been the intent.
 The intent is to get each reader to agree with at least one idea or opinion.